brandur/sorg/content/drafts/mongodb.md

   deleted.
 By using a database trigger, you can guarantee that an audit trail is produced when an account is removed.

-With MongoDB, you won't get a single one of these.
-Ever.
+With MongoDB, you won't get access to any of these powerful tools for ensuring correctness.

 If you want to check email uniqueness, you'll need to implement a locking system for new addresses, or run a background processor that looks for and